kizniche/Mycodo/README.md

 tmpfs    /var/spool/mqueue    tmpfs    defaults,noatime,nosuid,mode=0700,gid=12,size=30m    0 0
 ```

-Apache does not start if there is not a proper directory structure set up in /var/log.
-This script will ensure it's avalable after every startup, when Apache is started.
+Apache does not start if there is not a proper directory structure set up in /var/log for its log files.
+The creation of /var/log as a tempfs means that at every bootup this directory is empty.
+This script will ensure that the proper directory structure is created before Apache is started.

 `sudo cp /var/www/mycodo/source/apache2-tmpfs /etc/init.d/`